OpenCollarTeam/opencollarteam.github.io/docs/Remote.md

 # Remote Menu ![Gear](https://opencollar.cc/static/Gear.PNG "Remote Menu")

-The gear icon (third row left) opens the Remote menu where you can add, list and remove subs.
-To add a wearer you must already have access to the collar they wear.
-Public, group, Trusted and Owner access will each allow you to do through the remote what you can do with that level of access through the collar directly.
+The gear icon (third row left) opens the Remote menu.

 - **Selection Arrows**
 The left and right arrows at the top of the Gear menu scroll through your list of subs in range to select them.